Code Age Brawls: Synopsis

-The game follows Lost L, a human who attempted to become a Coded to survive the Reborn, but is instead transformed into an incomplete Warhead.
+The game follows Lost L, a survivor who is transformed into an incomplete Warhead.
 Due to this condition causing bodily degradation, Lost L must battle other Warheads to steal their bodies.
-Lost L ends up joining forces with a vigilante group facing off against the hostile Afternova faction, learning about their past and the Ark project along the way.
-The final chapter focuses on Lost L confronting the leader of Afternova with help from Commanders characters Gene and Meme, and R, a character from Archive with a similar condition to Lost L.
+Lost L joins forces with a vigilante group facing off against the hostile Afternova faction, learning about their past and the Ark project along the way.
+The final chapter focuses on Lost L meeting up with Commanders characters Gene and Meme to confront both Afternova's leader and R, a character from Archive with a similar condition to Lost L.

 Development

 The concept for the Code Age world was created by Yusuke Naora in 2002, prior to the 2003 merger of Square and Enix to become Square Enix.
 Code Age formed part of Square Enix's plan to develop "polymorphic content", a marketing and sales strategy to "[provide] well-known properties on several platforms, allowing exposure of the products to as wide an audience as possible"; this approach included Compilation of Final Fantasy VII and the World of Mana.
 Naora's concept was created independent of this policy.
 Production of the Code Age projects was handled by a group dubbed "Warhead".
-Gathering the staff together to create the game was a difficult process.
-Naora acted as producer as he did with Code Age Commanders, co-producing with Takanori Kimura.
+Naora, who also produced,Code Age Commanders, was co-producer with Takanori Kimura.
 The director was Toru Osanai, while the character designs were created by Toshiyuki Itahana.
 The music was composed by Kumi Tanioka, who also worked on Commanders.

 Miwa Shoda, who had previously worked on SaGa Frontier and Legend of Mana, wrote the scenario.
-The storyline of Brawls was interconnected with that of Commanders and Archive to help players understand the full tale and how all the different stories fit together.
-When creating the gameplay, the team wanted to expand upon the assistance communication used in the Materia System of Before Crisis: Final Fantasy VII.
+The storyline of Brawls featured character cameos from Commanders and Archive, tying the three projects into a larger narrative.
+When creating the gameplay, the team wanted to expand upon the Materia System of Before Crisis: Final Fantasy VII, where players could communicate and exchange Materia with each other.
 While in the latter game the communication was one way only, Brawls incorporated two-way matchmaking for player battles.
 The environments were designed in a similar way to Final Fantasy VII and VIII, projecting 3D character models onto 2D pre-rendered backgrounds.
 Using 3D graphics for the whole game would have put too much strain on the hardware, so 3D environments were reserved for battle sections, with the team still wanting to push the graphical limits of phones.
-The manga-style story cutscenes were chosen as they best fitted the mobile format.
+The manga-style story cutscenes were chosen to fit the mobile format.